py-why/dowhy/docs/source/contributing/contributing-code.rst

       git clone https://github.com/<YOUR_GITHUB_USERNAME>/dowhy

 #.
-Install DoWhy and its requirements.
-Poetry will create a virtual environment automatically,
+Install DoWhy and its requirements. uv will create a virtual environment automatically,
    but if preferred, it can be created in a different way.
-   By default, Poetry will install DoWhy in interactive mode.
+   By default, uv will install DoWhy in interactive mode.
    This way, you can immediately test your changes to the codebase.

    .. code:: shell

       cd dowhy
-      pip install --upgrade pip
-      poetry install -E "plotting"
+      uv sync --extra plotting

    .. note::
       Installing pygraphviz can cause problems on some platforms.